Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Data Analysis

+where $\delta\nu/\delta t$ converts pixel units to physical units.
+Intuitively, for a small dynamic spectrum patch containing a line- or ridge-like feature, the local angle describes the dominant orientation of that feature (and hence its local drift direction), whereas the coherence measures how strongly the patch resembles a well-defined line rather than an isotropic texture.

 In practice, to improve robustness against noise, we apply two stages of Gaussian smoothing.
 We first smooth the dynamic spectrum with widths $(\sigma_{\rm pre,t},\sigma_{\rm pre,\nu})$ before computing numerical gradients, and then compute the tensor components from locally averaged outer products of the gradients using a second smoothing with widths $(\sigma_{\rm st,t},\sigma_{\rm st,\nu})$.
 Optionally, a non-negative weight map $w(p)$ may be introduced in the outer products (e.g., based on local signal energy) to emphasize high-power regions when estimating $J$.
-Figure \ref{fig:Structure_tensor_onscan} illustrates a structure-tensor search and characterization of a simulated drifting narrowband signal by \texttt{setigen} \citep{2022AJ....163..222B} embedded in $\chi^2$-like noise with a signal line injected to drift at $+0.8 \, \mathrm{Hz \, s^{-1}}$.
+Figure~\ref{fig:Structure_tensor_onscan} illustrates the structure tensor characterization of a simulated drifting narrowband signal generated with \texttt{setigen} \citep{2022AJ....163..222B} and embedded in Gaussian noise.
+The injected signal has a Gaussian spectral profile with width $3\delta\nu$, an amplitude corresponding to $\mathrm{SNR}=40$, and a drift rate of $+0.5\,\mathrm{Hz\,s^{-1}}$.